top of page

 Today our farm comprises 170 acres in a narrow rectangle running from the St. George River on our eastern boundary, across Rt.
 1 (which at that point runs essentially North/South) and to the railroad tracks on our western boundary.
 Most of our farm is wooded, with about 42 acres of open fields.
 A spent gravel pit occupies 15-20 acres.
 We currently work about 5-10 acres and have two high tunnels and one year round propagation house.

 Jamien and Jeremy Reynolds moved into the 1763 brick farmhouse in 2017 and took over the restoration of the farm and fields and began to grow food at a small scale.
 We added two high tunnels for season extension and converted an 8’x20’ storage container to a walk-in cooler in 2018, and in Spring 2019 we rebuilt our 20’x20’ farm store to better serve our customers.
 In 2021, we added a new wash/pack facility and more cold storage to enable us to better serve the growing number of consumers passionate about eating good food grown right here in Maine.
-In 2022 we held our first farm to table events and we're very excited to expand our offerings and opportunities to be on the farm in 2023!

 Our Farmers